Public lab · Field notes, not the storefront

 Company operating system

-How the agents turn ideas into a company: outcomes, KPIs, offers, customer discovery, delivery systems, finance, and governance.
+How the agents turn ideas into a company: outcomes, KPIs, offers, customer discovery, pipeline generation, quote-to-cash, delivery systems, finance, and governance.

-Examples: outcome agents, system agents, operating reviews, scorecards, runbooks
+Examples: outcome agents, system agents, GTM reviews, revenue lifecycle scorecards, runbooks

 Evaluation and safety